dandeviant/Daffman-File-Manager/README.md

 1. IMPORTANT: build a JavaScript code to read the file hash from client side using FileReader JS from FileAPI
     - My plan: The hash checks will be done on client side.
-    - Select all hash uploaded by the user from database, but DO NOT SHOW IT YET.
+    - Select all hash uploaded by the user from database, but DO NOT SHOW IT YET on the upload page.
     - Perform data checks once user has selected the file

 https://github.com/lvaccaro/hashfilereader.git